LIBERATING FOOTBALL TRAVEL

 The classic pre-match spot is The Elizabethan, a large pub on Halbeath Road with a pool table and decent kitchen.
 It also offers outdoor drinking, though the interior is substantial and generally welcomes sensible away fans.
 2016 saw a £250,000 refurbishment.

-The stadium itself has several options, most notably Charlie D’s, set behind the main stand and named after record Pars scorer Charlie Dickson, tastefully done out with framed iconography and open to both home and away fans from noon on match days.
+The ground has several options, most notably Charlie D’s, set behind the main stand and named after record Pars scorer Charlie Dickson.
+Tastefully done out with framed iconography, it’s open to home fans from 11.30am on match days.
+Capacity is limited to 90 – come here early to secure your spot.